It was in 1215 that King John set out from here to sign the Magna Carta.

 Guide To King John’s Castle

-built by King John in 1207, it was a three-storey octagonal tower (the only one in England) built for the pleasure of the king, (hunting etc.) rather than as a fortress, although it was held to good effect by a handful of men for a week in 1216 against the French.
-It was in 1215 that King John set out from here to sign the Magna Carta.
+Built by King John in 1207, King John's Castle was a three-storey octagonal tower (the only one in England) built for the pleasure of the king (hunting, etc.) rather than as a fortress, although it was held to good effect by a handful of men for a week in 1216 against the French.

 More On & About The Wey Navigation & Basingstoke Canal